OperatorFoundation/AdversaryLabClient/README.md

 #### Running

-Run the Adversary Lab service:

-    bin/AdversaryLab

-This will open two listening ports, one for the training service and one for the rule synthesis service.
+To use the client, Adversary Lab must already be running.
+See the [AdversaryLab documentation](https://github.com/OperatorFoundation/AdversaryLab) to set up and run AdversaryLab.

-To interface with these service, you need to use the command client.
+To interface with the AdversaryLab service, you need to use the command client.

 Run the command line client without argument to get usage information: